bluekvirus/Stage.js/implementation/HOWTO.md

 **Remember:** Always prefer *Events* over *APIs* while implementing collaborations.

+####Build & Deploy
+Under your project root, type in command-line `/tools/build/node build.js dist` to build.
+(You might need to change the `config.dist.js` file if you want to include more files in deployment).

 ###Widgets/Editors
 To make your view definitions reusable, we offer a way of registering *Widget*s and *Editor*s:
 ```